galagoz/genlangevol/README.md

 # GenLang-evolution

-All original scripts are available at Prof. Jason Stein's Bitbucket repository (https://bitbucket.org/jasonlouisstein/enigmaevolma6/src/master/).
+All original scripts are available at Prof. Jason Stein's repository (https://bitbucket.org/jasonlouisstein/enigmaevolma6/src/master/).
 Original codes are adapted to our own data and research purposes.

 ## 1. Pre-processing